NVIDIA/cuda-python/docs/_sources/module/cudart.rst.txt

 CUDA Runtime API calls operate on the CUDA Driver API ::CUcontext which is current to to the calling host thread.

+The function cudaInitDevice() ensures that the primary context is initialized for the requested device but does not make it current to the calling thread.

-The function cudaSetDevice() makes the primary context for the specified device current to the calling thread by calling ::cuCtxSetCurrent().
+The function cudaSetDevice() initializes the primary context for the specified device and makes it current to the calling thread by calling ::cuCtxSetCurrent().

 The CUDA Runtime API will automatically initialize the primary context for a device at the first CUDA Runtime API call which requires an active context.
 If no ::CUcontext is current to the calling thread when a CUDA Runtime API call which requires an active context is made, then the primary context for a device will be selected, made current to the calling thread, and initialized.